sdaume/ds4sd-2024-modules/workflows/slides/index.md

 ```
 ## R Markdown: data-driven documents

--   You can now integrate your analysis as **R code** into the document
+-   R Markdown allows to integrate your analysis as **R code** into the
+    document
 -   The analysis (i.e. the R code) is executed and the results updated
     when you **`knit`** the document.
 -   Text and code are **interspersed**.